hasheniuk/SampleLogin/README.md

 # SampleLogin
-Login and registration sample (used Spring Security and Spring Social).
+Login and registration sample (used Spring Security and Spring Social).</br>
 To configure, replace all ??? in application.yml